 Two significant pieces of collaborative research with Prof. Chayama at Hiroshima University, revealed, and further explored the multiphasic nature of HBV.
 The first piece of research (Hepatology) uncovered and characterized the surprising multiphasic nature of HBV infection.
 This finding is especially significant when it was revealed that the virus moves through these phases without the host producing a specific anti-HBV adaptive immune response.

 The second study is more theoretical and builds on this knowledge.
-It describes in greater detail the multiphasic viral host dynamics (JOURNAL OF HEPATOLOGY).
+It describes in greater detail the multiphasic viral host dynamics (Journal of Hepatology 2018, V. 68).
 The humanized chimeric mice allow for researchers to track from the exact moment of infection which allows for more accurate HBV infection patterns to be studied.
 The combined efforts of observational study and the ongoing theoretical modeling allow for a better understanding of the release of virions (infective form of the virus) over time from the moment of infection.

 Understanding HBV dynamics and the antiviral effect of interferon-α treatment in humanized chimeric mice

 Tracking virus kinetics via the blood/serum is very common and data is abundant from patients, whereas the dynamics of the virus at the cellular level (in the liver) is still in the early stages of data collection.
 Collaboration with Prof. Chayama of Hiroshima University resulted in a deeper understanding of the mode of action of interferon-α-based treatments.
 However, this research is important beyond showing differences in the efficacy of these treatments (BIORXIV).
 The ability to compare the results simultaneously of the viral kinetics in the blood as well as “inside” the liver at the cellular level is an important contribution to the study of HBV.
 The richer data gathered through chimeric mice with humanized livers results in a more accurate model.
 This liver-based cellular data is necessary to build a strong foundational knowledge for more advanced research.